OSH212/NarrateNews/README.md

 Disclaimer
 This script uses third-party APIs, and as such, is subject to the terms and conditions of those services.
 Ensure you comply with their usage policies

-Features to come: UI, asynchronous processing, tasks queuing, open-source models, ability to manually input an article url and have it summarized and turned into audio.
+Features to come: UI/Reader app with different text input types, asynchronous processing, tasks queuing.
 Maybe some more processing, network graph of the data ?

+## UPDATE -> complete refactoring on the way with Reader app, library, and more TTS providers and languages (OpenAi, Neets.ai)

 Any suggestion, critic, feedback is most welcome.